|

 thought of courting other ladies.
 While a guest of the Boustead

-family at their residence in the resort city of Biarritz, he had
+family at their residence in the resort city of B left Europe.

 Suzanne Jacoby